datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Instead of moving files across dataset boundaries, *copying* them is an easier and actually supported method.
-The DataLad command that can be used for this is :command:`datalad copy-file` (:manpage:`datalad-copy-file` manual).
-This command allows to copy files (from any dataset or non-dataset location, annexed or not annexed) into a dataset.
+The DataLad command that can be used for this is :command:`datalad copy-file`.
+This command allows to copy files
+(from any dataset or non-dataset location, annexed or not annexed) into a dataset.
 If the file is copied from a dataset and is annexed, its availability metadata is added to the new dataset as well, and there is no need for unannex'ing the